-A Louisiana native, Burl Cain has served since 1995 as Warden of the Louisiana State Penitentiary at Angola.
+A Louisiana native, Burl Cain served from 1995 to 2016 as Warden of the Louisiana State Penitentiary at Angola.
 His innovative corrections methods have led to a significant drop in violent incidents, which has received much media attention, including features by The New York Times, TIME, and Charlie Rose.

 Born in 1933 on a plantation in Point Coupee Parish, Louisiana, where his family had worked for five generations, Ernest J. Gaines is the author of several books, including the novel A Lesson Before Dying (1993).
 His 1971 novel, The Autobiography of Miss Jane Pittman, was made into a celebrated TV movie, winning five Emmy Awards.
 Gaines is a Writer-in-Residence Emeritus at the University of Louisiana-Lafayette, where he taught for more than two decades.

 Dana Gioia, the former Chairman of the National Endowment for the Arts, is an acclaimed poet, critic, and literary anthologist.
 His third collection of poetry, Interrogations at Noon (2001), won the American Book Award.
 He has also written collections of essays, including Can Poetry Matter?: Essays on Poetry and American Culture (1992; 2002) and Disappearing Ink: Poetry at the End of Print Culture (2004).
 In 2015, he became the California State Poet Laureate.